 - Electrical, laser or infrared coagulation.
 Heat is applied to shrink or burn away the hemorrhoids.

 - Hemorrhoidectomy.
 The surgical removal of the hemorrhoid.
 Usually, the doctor suggests this option in case of excessive bleeding, when hemorrhoids are very large or if none of the other treatments have been effective.
 Hemorrhoidectomy is the most effective and most comprehensive way to remove hemorrhoids.

 The prognosis of hemorrhoids is generally good, provided they are treated in time.
-In case of complications, such as infection, clot, suddenly severe pain around the anus, fever and repeated blood in the stool, immediate contact with the doctor is required.
+In case of complications, such as infection, clot, sudden severe pain around the anus, fever and repeated blood in the stool, immediate contact with the doctor is required.

 Constipation and increased pressure on the anus should be prevented: